61ZM07H36R3ML1N/3D_Portfolio/README.md

 # 3D_Portfolio
-this is a project where i created my portfolio. i leveraged html, tailwindcss, postcss, react, and threejs
+This is a project where I created my portfolio.
+I leveraged html, tailwindcss, postcss, react, and threejs